jsdelivr/globalping-cli/README.md

 ^C
 ```

-If you select multiple probes when using `--infinite` the output will change to a summary comparison table.
+If you define multiple probes to perform your infinite ping, the CLI output switches to summary mode, letting you compare the result data collected from all probes:

 ```bash
 globalping ping cdn.jsdelivr.net from Europe --limit 5 --infinite